 The only concern that hovers the minds of scientists is its long and short-term effects.
 You see, cannabis provides temporary relief.
 And long term use of cannabis is often associated with side effects.
 This also means that long-term cannabis may actually worsen the symptoms of anxiety.
 After all slowly and steadily a patient begins to develop a dependence on cannabis.
 This, in turn, prevents the person’s natural ability to fight the medical condition.
 Simply put, cannabis can help relieve anxiety for a short while.
 But the risk of dependence and false behavior increases over time.
 Patients start using cannabis as an excuse to run away from the harsh reality.
 And develop a medical condition called false safety behavior.
 So, let’s delve deeper and learn a little about false safety behaviors.

 Ask Your 420 Doctor About Development of False Safety Behaviors In Anxiety Patients

 FSB or false safety behavior helps analyze the medical condition of anxiety patients.
 Particularly those who take medications to alleviate the symptoms of anxiety.
 To help you understand the concept of false safety behavior, here’s another study.
 The study included 77 patients using medical cannabis for the treatment of anxiety.
 The study showed that patients with severe anxiety develop false safety behaviors easily.
 Although patients with mild anxiety did not develop FSB.

 Simply put, patients with severe anxiety develop a habit of using marijuana.
 Which, in turn, is not good for the long run.
 The results also showed that safety behaviors develop more in PTSD patients.
 This also means that the regular use of cannabis is not good.
 The patients may develop increased dependencies over a short span of time.
 So, one has to be mindful while taking cannabis for clinical anxiety.
-It may be a very good idea to talk to a 420 doctor before heading out to a dispensary.
+It may be a very good idea to talk to a Medical Marijuana Doctor before heading out to a dispensary.